srdobolo/ISO-20022-Payments-Data-Analytics/README.md

 - NFR9: All files and processed data must comply with GDPR and ISO 27001 standards.
 - NFR10: Sensitive identifiers (e.g., IBANs, names) must be masked or pseudonymized in non-production environments.
-- NFR11: Access to dashboards must be controlled through Azure AD / Microsoft 365 authentication with role-based access control.
+- NFR11: Access to dashboards must be controlled through Microsoft 365 authentication with role-based access control.

 ### 6.5 Maintainability